Westminster motorcycle parking charge

-The Westminster motorcycle parking charge is a charge that Westminster Council makes for parking motorcycles in designated on-street and off-street motorcycle parking bays in the City of Westminster.
+The Westminster motorcycle parking charge is a charge that Westminster City Council makes for parking motorcycles in designated on-street and off-street motorcycle parking bays in the City of Westminster.
 It was introduced in August 2008 as an Experimental Order made under the authority of the Road Traffic Regulation Act 1984.
 Experimental Orders may not, under the Act, last for more than 18 months, but do not require the formal advertisement and objection procedures of permanent Traffic Regulation Orders (TROs) made under the Act.
 In June 2009, Westminster Council gave notice that it was to turn this into a permanent Traffic Regulation Order.

 Rationale

 The Council stated that its reason for introducing the charge was that, as a consequence of the introduction of the London congestion charge in 2003, many more people had taken to riding motorcycles into the City of Westminster.
 2008 figures stated that 16,000 motorcyclists rode into London every day, a rise of 40% in 10 years.
 Before introducing the Experimental Order, the council increased the number of motorcycle parking bays from 4,500 to 6,400 (6,150 on-street and 400 off-street).
 Initially, the charge was £1.50 per day per motorcycle, with discounted rates for longer periods (£5 per week; £20 per month; £50 per quarter; and £150 per annum).

 The permanent TRO differed from the Experimental Order in three major respects.
 Residents were allowed to park in designated motorcycle parking bays free of charge as long as they displayed a valid residents permit; parking in all of the off-street motorcycle parking bays was made free of charge; and the scale of charges was reduced.
 The new scale of charges was £1 per day per motorcycle, with discounted rates for longer periods (£3.50 per week; £13.50 per month; £33.50 per quarter; and £100 per annum).